Data Inspector

 Loading the session

-- when loading a saved session, the data inspector completely restores the previously saved configuration.
+— When loading a saved session, the data inspector completely restores the previously saved configuration.

-When loading a session, you can select:
+When loading the session, you can select:

 -